 29.3 kWh of electricity = 29.3 * $0.23 = $5.29 via PG&E

 Of course, you may want energy indepedence more than economy.
-I'm told by most you can't beat the economices of buying your energy.

 When calculating your cost for electricity you need to add all the electricity related costs together.
 Including the electricity charge, transmission charge, distribution charge, taxes.
 You should also include the income taxes you pay.

-For example if you add all those charges together and get $0.20 per kWh and your top income tax bracket including California income tax is (36+11) 47% then your paying $0.20 * 1.47 = $0.29 per kWh.
+For example if you add all those charges together and get $0.25 per kWh and your top income tax bracket including California income tax is (36+11) 47% then your paying $0.25 * 1.47 = $0.37 per kWh.

 When you generate your own electricity you are offsetting the dollars you pay PG&E and the dollars you pay the tax man.

 You absolutely need to keep shadows off your solar panels.
 Even a small shadow will cause a dramatic drop in output while it moves across your panels.
-There is a California Law which allows you to have sun obstructing obstacles removed from your neighbors property.

 Sadly, another friend, also a Staber owner, experienced the same problems and scrapped his Staber too.